NiklasMerz/cordova-plugin-fingerprint-aio/README.md

 There are some great cordova plugins out there that make use of the fingerprint APIs provided by Android and iOS.
 But I could not find a project which supports both platforms (correct me if I am wrong).
 I decided to take their native code and bundle it together in one plugin.

-## Disclaimer
-The plugin is still under development.
-At the moment the API could change every day and the plugin build could crash or have secutity issues.
-If you use fingerprint authentication in production use the plugins below.

 ## Features

 * Check if fingerprint scanner is available